Alain Baxter: Salt Lake City Olympics

 In the Salt Lake City Olympics of 2002, Baxter made British Olympic history on 23 February by becoming the first British skier to win a medal (Bronze) in alpine skiing.
 In the men's slalom, Baxter was in eighth place in the first run, then rose to third after the second run.
+James Cove was in Salt Lake covering the Games for the BBC and was expecting a top 10 result.
+When Baxter took the Bronze medal, he suddently had to find a satellite truck to run the story.
 Before the competition he had dyed his hair in the pattern of the Saltire cross of St Andrew: the flag of Scotland.
 The British Olympic Association (BOA) ordered him to remove the political symbol, but the blue dye he used to try to obliterate the white saltire was a different shade, and the saltire pattern could still clearly be seen when he won his medal.

 Medal controversy

 On 1 March, as he was leaving the Olympic village to return home, Baxter was informed by the BOA that a sample he submitted had tested positive for a restricted substance.
 Baxter returned home to Aviemore to a hero's welcome and a parade around the town in an open top bus.
 On 5 March the BOA released a statement on his behalf, revealing that he had failed a drugs test, with his urine having tested positive for the prohibited substance, methamphetamine.
 Baxter stated that he had not knowingly ingested, and that he would not make any further statement until the IOC's inquiry and disciplinary commissions ruled on his case.
 After the first sample tested positive, a disciplinary stage was expected to follow and the British Olympic Association offered their support.
 The International Olympic Committee (IOC) held a private two-day hearing in Lausanne, where Baxter would be able to speak, with the outcome expected the following week.
-On 21 March, Baxter held a Press conference in London, where he offered an explanation that he believed a nasal inhaler that he had used had been the cause of the positive test. the IOC announced the decision of their executive board that Baxter was disqualified and was told to return his medal.
+On 21 March, Baxter held a press conference in London, where he offered an explanation that he believed a nasal inhaler that he had used had been the cause of the positive test. the IOC announced the decision of their executive board that Baxter was disqualified and was told to return his medal.
 Baxter returned the medal, for it to be awarded to Austrian Benjamin Raich.